Kong/lua-resty-dns-client/README.md

 History
 =======

+### 0.6.1 (28-Jul-2017) Randomization adjusted

+- Change: use a different randomizer for the ring-balancer to predictably recreate the balancer in the exact same state (adds the `lrandom` library as a new dependency)

 ### 0.6.0 (14-Jun-2017) Rewritten resolver core to resolve async

 - Added: resolution will be done async whenever possible.
 For this to work a new